uikit/uikit-site/docs/pages/installation.md

 You have the following options to get UIkit:

 - Download the [latest release](https://github.com/uikit/uikit/releases/latest) with pre-built JavaScript and CSS.
-- Install with [Yarn](https://yarnpkg.com/en/package/uikit) to get the pre-built JavaScript, CSS and the Less source files.
-This is recommended when using UIkit for a typical web project: ```yarn add uikit```
+- Install with [pnpm](https://pnpm.io/) to get the pre-built JavaScript, CSS and the Less source files.
+This is recommended when using UIkit for a typical web project: ```pnpm add uikit```
 - Clone the repo to get all source files including build scripts: `git clone git@github.com:uikit/uikit.git`

 The compiled files of all UIkit versions are also hosted on the jsDelivr content delivery network via [jsdelivr.com](https://www.jsdelivr.com/package/npm/uikit).